folio-org/okapi/doc/guide.md

 It works
 ```

-You can try to hack the system, change the user ID or the tenant ID, or mess
-with the crypto signature, and see that those requests fail.

 #### Cleaning up
 We are done with the examples.
 Just to be nice, we delete everything we have